TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.tix.rst

 The :mod:`tkinter.tix` (Tk Interface Extension) module provides an additional rich set of widgets.
-Although the standard Tk library has many useful widgets, they are far from complete.
-The :mod:`tkinter.tix` library provides most of the commonly needed widgets that are missing from standard Tk: :class:`HList`, :class:`ComboBox`, :class:`Control` (a.k.a.
+Although the standard Tk library has many useful widgets, they are far kutoka complete.
+The :mod:`tkinter.tix` library provides most of the commonly needed widgets that are missing kutoka standard Tk: :class:`HList`, :class:`ComboBox`, :class:`Control` (a.k.a.
 SpinBox) and an assortment of scrollable widgets.
 :mod:`tkinter.tix` also includes many more widgets that are generally useful in